open-source-labs/Recoilize/README.md

 );
 ```

-#### Please note: Recoilize assumes that the HTML element where you inject your React application has an ID of 'root', if this is not the case the element must be passed in as a 'root' attribute to the RecoilizeDebugger component
+#### Please note, Recoilize assumes that the HTML element used to inject your React application has an ID of 'root'.
+If it does not the HTML element must be passed in as an attribute called 'root' to the RecoilizeDebugger component

 #### Example: